20 Best Calf Exercises For Mass and Strength

 In this study, the researchers compare how different foot positions affect different areas of the calf muscles:

-• If you turn your toes outward, the inner (medial) head of your gastrocnemius will be emphasized.
+• If you turn your toes outward, your gastrocnemius’s inner (medial) head will be emphasized.

 • However, if you turn your toes inward, the outer heads of your gastrocnemius will be activated.

-• If you keep them pointing forward, both the inner and outer heads of your gastrocnemius will be activated approximately equally.
+• If you keep them pointing forward, your gastrocnemius’s inner and outer heads will be activated approximately equally.

 Hack machine calf raise